harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/deployment-faqs.md

 To enable declarative rollback, configure the Harness service options.
 These options are defined in the service because they are tied to the service's manifests.

-### What will happen to running pipeline if deployment freeze is enabled.
+### What will happen to running pipeline if deployment freeze is enabled?

 If a pipeline is running and a freeze happens, the pipeline will continue to run until the current stage of the pipeline has executed.
 Once that stage executes, the freeze is implemented and no further stages will execute.

 ### How to define Helm values files as optional during a deployment?

 Currently, we don't support this feature.
 We're currently working on this feature as a long-term one.
-For more information, go to [Allow Helm Values files on Deploys to be Optional](https://ideas.harness.io/continuous-delivery/p/allow-helm-values-files-on-deploys-to-be-optional).
+For more information, go to [Allow Helm Values files on Deploys to be Optional](https://ideas.Harness.io/continuous-delivery/p/allow-helm-values-files-on-deploys-to-be-optional).

 ### Which variables should I use to consistently obtain `<+trigger.sourceBranch>` and `<+trigger.targetBranch>`, even if the pipeline is run manually?